Implied Consent Laws in Tennessee

 In case an individual is stopped under suspicion of DUI or DWI and refuses to undergo a blood, urine or breath test in order to determine the alcohol percentage in the body, he or she can be charged with Implied Consent Violation.
 The officer who investigates the case decides when a test is to be administered, and the driver has no say as to which test will be administered.
 After the chemical test is complete, the driver can request an independent test of his or her choice.
 The officer provides limited assistance in getting this test done, and you should contact a skilled Tennessee DUI attorney as soon as possible.
-In addition, the motorist is not allowed to consult with a Tennessee DUI defense lawyer until he or she decides whether to opt for a chemical test or not.
+In addition, the motorist is not allowed to consult with a DUI defense attorney until he or she decides whether to opt for a chemical test or not.

 The Implied Consent Law considers that the consent by the motorist for one of the three chemical tests including urine, breath and blood for the determination of alcohol or drug content in his or her blood is already provided.
 In case the enforcement officer has sufficient proof that the person was driving under the influence, these tests may be requested.
 In a very few cases, however, the driver might also be forced to undergo the test.